dorkbox/SystemTray/README.md

 -------
  - The compatibility list only applies while the SystemTray is in `AutoDetect` mode.
 Not all OSes support forcing a custom tray type.

+ - Some Linux operating systems with `GNOME 3` might require the installation of the app-indicator library as well.
+We provide feedback when this is necessary.
+(Arch, Fedora, etc)

  - The menu item callbacks occur on **their own dispatch thread** (instead of being on whatever OS's event dispatch thread), in order to provide consistent actions across all platforms.
-It is critical to make sure that access to Swing/etc that depend on running events inside their own EDT, are properly called.
+It is critical to make sure that access to Swing/etc that depend on running events inside their own `EDT`, are properly called.
 IE: `SwingUtilities.invokeLater()`.
 Do not use `invokeAndWait()` as weird GUI anomalies can happen.

- - Ubuntu 16.04+ with JavaFX require `libappindicator1` because of JavaFX GTK and indicator panel incompatibilities.
+ - `Ubuntu 16.04+` with `JavaFX` require `libappindicator1` because of JavaFX GTK and indicator panel incompatibilities.
 See [more details](https://github.com/dorkbox/SystemTray/issues/14#issuecomment-248853532).
 We attempt to fallback to using Swing in this situation.

- - Ubuntu 17.04, Java only supports the X11 backend.
-MIR is not supported.
+ - `Ubuntu 17.04`, Java only supports the `X11` backend. `MIR` is not supported.

- - Debian + GNOME 3, SystemTray works, but will only show in a tray via pressing SUPER+M.
+ - `Debian` + `GNOME 3`, SystemTray works, but will only show in a tray via pressing SUPER+M.

- - MacOSX JavaFX (Java7) is incompatible with the SystemTray by default.
+ - `MacOSX JavaFX` (Java7) is incompatible with the SystemTray by default.
 See [issue details](https://bugs.openjdk.java.net/browse/JDK-8116017).
      - To fix this do one of the following
         - Upgrade to Java 8
         - Add : `-Djavafx.macosx.embedded=true` as a JVM parameter
         - Set the system property via `System.setProperty("javafx.macosx.embedded", "true");`  before JavaFX is initialized, used, or accessed. *NOTE*: You may need to change the class (that your main method is in) so it does NOT extend the JavaFX `Application` class.

-  - SWT builds for FreeBSD do not exist.
+  - `SWT` builds for `FreeBSD` do not exist.

   - Linux/Unix: If you want to run this library as a different user, you will need to launch your application via `sudo su username /bin/sh -c "DBUS_SESSION_BUS_ADDRESS='unix:abstract=/tmp/dbus-cLtEoBPmgC' XDG_CURRENT_DESKTOP=$XDG_CURRENT_DESKTOP program-name"`, where `unix:abstract=/tmp/dbus-cLtEoBPmgC` from `/run/user/{uid}/dbus-session`.
 You will also want to disable the root check + warnings via `SystemTray.ENABLE_ROOT_CHECK=false;` See [issue](https://github.com/dorkbox/SystemTray/issues/63) for more details.